iNaturalist / Mushroom Observer Label Generator

 1. Click Print RTF Labels to download labels.rtf, or Print PDF Labels to download labels.pdf.

 2. Open the RTF file in LibreOffice Writer or Microsoft Word; open the PDF in any PDF viewer.
+LibreOffice Writer works better than MS Word because MS Word doesn't wrap the labels properly, so some will be split between pages, requiring manual editing.

 Visit the inat.label.py repository on GitHub for more information